Merck/CEEDesigns.jl/docs/src/tutorials/SimpleGenerative.md

 - `weights`: this represents a function of `evidence` that generates probability weights $w_j$ to each row in the historical data.

 By default, Euclidean distance is used as the distance metric.
-In the second call to `DistanceBased`, we instead use the Mahalanobis distance.
+In the second call to `DistanceBased`, we instead use the squared Mahalanobis distance.
 It is possible to specify different distance metrics for each feature, see our [heart disease generative modeling](GenerativeDesigns.md) tutorial for more information.
 In both cases, the squared exponential function is used to convert distances